-Activity, risk and potential damage Risk management measures adopted Progress report for 2020-21 and further measures to be considered during 2021-22 Recreation and sports.
-Accidents.
-Injury.
-Follow University policy and guidelines and take measures to raise awareness of risk 2020-2021 risk assessments revised in line with Covid-secure practices and sport resumed in line with the guidance of the relevant sporting body.
-Risk Assessments will be regularly reviewed in light of pandemic developments.
-Information and IT provision.
-Data Protection failure.
-Exposure to legal action.
-Publicise rules 15 out of 22 retention schedules are now complete, and 11 schedules have been 'mapped' to the ROPA.
-ROPA mapping is ongoing in four departments.
-The DARS LIA is still outstanding.
-Breach and SAR procedures are working well.
-Greater awareness of the DPIA procedure must be achieved (see below).
-GDPR documentation must be reviewed on an annual basis.
-Departmental staff would benefit from further training in awareness of required GDPR clauses.
-Employment costs.
-Sudden and unexpected increases.
-Financial strain, threats to core activity presented by possible remedial measures.
-Estates Bursars' Committee actively engaged in working parties dealing with pensions (both USS and OSPS) Approval of new salary scale for 2021/22 incorporating 1% cost of living increase and raising our lowest paid colleagues to the Living Wage Foundation Living Wage.
-Significant risk of substantially increased pension costs following the 2020 USS Valuation.
-Staff Quality.
-Failure to attract and retain high quality academic staff.
-Lose support as centre of excellence.
-College housing allowance and housing scheme.
-College accommodation for single Fellows.
-Private health insurance scheme.
-Engagement with faculties to support requests for buy-outs, and special leave.
-Active engagement with University-wide recruitment PVC reports that progress on these issues has been slow because of Covid but that a working party will report in MT21.
-Teaching.
+Activity, risk and potential damage Risk management measures adopted Progress report for 2021-22 and further measures to be considered during 2022-23 Teaching.
 Poor quality, poor organisation; implementation of academic strategy; University & external pressure on Fellows.
 Possible litigation; damage to reputation; inability to attract high quality students.
-Feedback questionnaires; structure of tutorial organisation reviewed; informal appraisals of Fellows by Warden before confirmation and re-election and appropriate reviews at other times; tuition records; College template on duties of tutorial fellows New teaching course for Sciences introduced by CTL; Humanities to follow in MT21.
-Ongoing work on Digital Education in 2021-22.
+Feedback questionnaires; structure of tutorial organisation reviewed; informal appraisals of Fellows by Warden before confirmation and re-election and appropriate reviews at other times; tuition records; College template on duties of tutorial fellows These risks will be assessed as part of the ongoing Size and Shape Review.
 Recreation and sports.
 Excessive drinking and other behavioural problems.
 Inconvenience, offensive behaviour, damage to reputation.
-College Regulations and related behavioural codes, decanal structure, professional bar staff The Sports Ground has been operating within Covid regulations with bookings being taken through the grounds manager.
-OSS have undertaken spot checks to ensure compliance and security is maintained.
+College Regulations and related behavioural codes, decanal structure, professional bar staff The Grounds manager continues to take bookings for fixtures and believes continuing to do so is the correct way forward.
+OSS are also continuing to do spot checks and out of hours patrols.
 Fundraising.
 Loss or breach of personal data.
 Loss of potential donations, loss of support from donors.
 Negative publicity.
 Staff aware of Data Protection issues & management of risk.
 Remote access to DARS now technically possible for all A&D staff.
-Data breach incidents have resulted from user fatigue rather than system failure.
-All A&D staff considering flexible working as lockdown eases.
-All have remote access to DARS and G drive via VPN, and are familiar with best practice in terms of data handling, processing and storage.
-Induction of new team members will cover all aspects of GDPR and risk management Fundraising.
+Remote access to DARS via Keble VPN much improved reliability, therefore reduced need to carry data in hard copy.
+All A&D staff with capacity to work from home with secure access to DARS.
+Guidance on best practice from DARS Central adopted.
+Most data breach incidents have been caused by user fatigue.
+Encourage regular screen breaks.
+Flexible working should minimise fatigue.
+Weekly reporting on data issues in Team Meeting.
+New team members fully trained.
+Fundraising.
 Inadequate records and lack of fundraising and marketing permissions.
-Failure to comply with Fundraising Regulations / GDPR1 from May 2018 and updated PECR2 from May 2018.
+Failure to comply with Fundraising Regulations / GDPR1 from May 2018 and updated PECR from May 2018.
 Systems (and related infrastructure) do not support external legal and regulatory compliance.
 Loss of potential donations, loss of support from donors.
 In extreme circumstances potential fine by Fundraising Regulator.
 Constant updating of database, regular contact with alumni.
 Staff adhering to use of agreed alumni preferences.
-No changes deemed necessary in 2020.
-Docs will be reviewed fully in July 2021.
-FR Levy paid for 2020/21 and budgeted for 2021/22.
-Docs yet to be developed: Legitimate Interest Assessment - still awaiting final copy from DARS central.
-All to be read thoroughly by all ADO staff, including incoming new team members, and reviewed annually by Dev Comm.
-Docs to be redistributed with suggested amendments.
+FR Levy paid and budgeted for 2022/23.
+Legitimate Interest Assessment documentation - still awaiting final copy from DARS central.
+All to be read thoroughly by all ADO staff, including incoming new team members, and reviewed annually by Development Committee.
+Docs to then be redistributed with suggested amendments.
+PIF to be undertaken in 2022/23 to update permissions, improve data quality/integrity.